 All general meetings of the Company shall be held in Ireland.
 In each year the Company shall hold a general meeting as its annual general meeting.
 Twenty-one days' notice (excluding the day of mailing and the day of the meeting) shall be given in respect of each general meeting of the Company.
 The notice shall specify the venue and time of the meeting and the business to be transacted at the meeting.
 A proxy may attend on behalf of any Shareholder.
 Two Shareholders present in person or by proxy shall constitute a quorum, save in the case of a meeting of any one Class of Shares where the quorum shall be at least two Shareholders who hold at least one-third of the Shares of the relevant Class.
 An ordinary resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority of 75%. or more of the votes cast.
-The Articles of Association provide that matters may be determined by a majority at a meeting of Shares in number or by value or unless the chairman of the meeting requests a poll.
+The Articles of Association provide that matters may be determined by a majority at a meeting of Shareholders on a show of hands unless a poll is requested by Shareholders holding 10%. or more of the Shares in number or by value or unless the chairman of the meeting requests a poll.